 Assigned to an arrangement not of our making, we had no expectations, only apprehension.

 We were uncomfortable and doubtful.
-And yet, there was something compelling about the opportunity to confront our differences of age, professional status, and race.
+And yet, there was something compelling about this unique opportunity to confront our differences of age, professional status, and race head on.

 Our story was featured in "The Value of Friendships That Don't Come Easy."
 Read more in The Atlantic.